felixlhh/funtemps/README.md

-Temperature conversion between celcius, fahrenheit and kelvin.
+Temperature conversion program between celcius, fahrenheit and kelvin, for a command line interface.
 Requires Go installed on the client.

 Use: